Skip to content

 Meet Our Orientation Assistants

-Center for International Programs takes pride in our International Student Orientation assistants and all they do to make the process of coming to USI a welcoming and memorable experience.
+Center for International Programs takes pride in our International Student Orientation assistants and all they do to make the transition of coming to USI a welcoming and memorable experience.

 Our leaders work one-on-one with incoming international students.
-Greeting new students, helping organize fun activities, and ensuring new students feel welcome at the University of Southern Indiana.
+Their responsibilities include greeting new students, helping organize fun activities, and ensuring new students feel welcome at the University of Southern Indiana.

 Gabriela Fernandez, Panama